Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Appendix

 \subsubsection{Horseshoe Prior}

-Starting from model \ref{eq:non-centred1} and assuming that the states and state variances have already been drawn in steps 1.-3. in \ref{gibbssampler} which is further described in (reference posterior of the states in appendix).
-We subtract off $\tau$ such that $y-\tau = y* = X\beta+\epsilon, \; N(0,\sigma^2I_{T})$.
+Starting from model \ref{eq:non-centred1} and assuming that the states and state variances have already been drawn in steps 1.-3. in \ref{gibbssampler} which is further described in (\ref{subsec:estimation}) below.
+We subtract off $\tau$ such that $y-\tau = y^* = X\beta+\epsilon, \; N(0,\sigma^2I_{T})$.
 Printing the prior here again for convenience:

 Then, by standard calculations (see \citet{bhattacharya2016fast}):

 Instead of computing the large dimensional inverse $A^{-1}$, we rely on a data augmentation technique introduced by \citet{bhattacharya2016fast}.
 This reduces the computational complexity from $\mathcal{O}(K^3)$ to $\mathcal{O}(T^2K)$.
 Suppose the posterior is normal $N_K(\mu,\Sigma)$ with